Bentoquatam (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use other creams, lotions, or skin medicines on the same areas of your skin that you are using bentoquatam, unless your doctor has told you to.
+- Do not use other creams, lotions, or skin medicines on the same areas of your skin that you are using bentoquatam, unless your doctor has told you to.

 Warnings While Using This Medicine:

-- You should not use the medicine to treat a rash caused by poison ivy, oak, or sumac.
+- Do not use this medicine to treat a rash caused by poison ivy, oak, or sumac.

 Possible Side Effects While Using This Medicine: